ComCom report - competition not working well in building supplies market

 Competition is not working as well as it could in the residential building supplies sector due to the regulatory system, quantity-focused rebates, restrictive land covenants and exclusive leases, the Commerce Commission has found.

-Anna Rawlings, commission chairwoman, today announced the results of a long investigation into the market.
+Anna Rawlings, commission chairwoman, today announced the draft results of a long investigation into the market.

 She said exclusive leases with landlords had the potential to impact competition.